 Conditions of Award

-Individuals with appropriate scientific credentials employed by a non-profit or for-profit institution, domestic or foreign are eligible to apply.
-The award will support researchers or research groups with one or multiple principal investigators for a budget not exceeding a total of $150,000 that could be spent over 1 or 2 years.
-A one-page letter of intent is required and should be submitted electronically to DMRF by January 15, 2020.
-It should include a descriptive title and brief summary of proposed research, as well as names and affiliations of participating researchers.
-The deadline for applications is February 24, 2020.
+The award will support a researcher for two years with a budget not to exceed $75,000 per year.
+A letter of intent is required and should be submitted electronically to DMRF by January 18, 2021.
+It should include a descriptive title and brief summary of proposed research.
+The deadline for applications is March 1, 2021.

 Address for Inquiries and Submissions: Jody Roosevelt at firstname.lastname@example.org 312-447-5150.